The rise and fall of ancient Athens

 The jury was comprised of other citizens who were paid to attend.
 The selection of which citizens would become jurors was looked after by a device called a kleroterion.

-The names of the people chosen at random from it.
-The number of people were always an odd number so that votes on legal cases would never be a tie.
+Also, the number of people chosen were always an odd number so that votes on legal cases would never be a tie.

 To further ensure that no one person could become a tyrant in Athens again, a system of 'ostracism' was introduced.

-Ostracism allowed the Assembly to vote on any politician who was considered a threat to be exiled from Athens for ten years.
+Ostracism allowed the Assembly to vote on exiling any politician who was considered a threat.
+Their exile from Athens would last for ten years.

 Any citizen could be elected in these roles if they had military experience.
 Over time, the ten generals became influential figures and were frequently re-elected.